CellProfiler/CellProfiler/cellprofiler/data/help/projects_introduction.rst

 -  The *pipeline*, which is a series of modules put together to analyze a set of images.
 -  Optionally, the associated information about the images (*metadata*).
-   This information may be part of the images themselves, or you may import them from an external file.
+   This information may be extracted from the images themselves, or you may import them from an external file.

 The project is the container for image information associated with a